Learn - Accessibility

 Accessibility

-This page covers the settings that change how text and dates are displayed in Essential Budget: text size, light or dark mode, date format, and timezone.
-All four live in Settings, reachable from the Settings entry in the hamburger menu.
+Four settings change how text and dates read in Essential Budget: text size, light or dark mode, date format, and timezone.
+All four live in Settings, reachable from the Settings entry in the hamburger menu, and all four are free.

 All four settings apply across every budget you open.
 A theme is the one visual choice that is set per budget separately, on the budget itself.
-Of the four settings here, only your timezone is shared with every device you sign in on; text size, light or dark mode, and date format are saved per device, since the right value depends on the screen.
+Of the four settings here, only your timezone is saved to your account and shared with every device you sign in on; text size, light or dark mode, and date format are saved per device, since the right value depends on the screen.
+The Clear Local Data button at the bottom of Settings resets the three device settings to their defaults; the timezone is unaffected.

 Text size

 Open Settings.
-The Accessibility section has a single slider, Text Size, that ranges from 75% to 200% of the default size.
-The current value shows next to the label as a percentage.
+The Accessibility section has a single slider, Text Size, that ranges from 75% to 200% of the default size in 5% steps.
+The current value shows next to the label as a percentage, and the default is 100%.

 The slider is live.
 As you drag, every page in the app re-flows to match.
 The new size saves automatically about half a second after you release the slider.